DrJupiter/ML-OPS-FINAL-24/reports/README.md

 We primarily test functions we have written ourselves.
 Our tests are for data loading, model, and training helper functions for our third-party framework.

-The data loading tests check if the data can be loaded, if the output of the dataloader has the expected shape, and if some random images and labels have the expected shape and type.
+The data loading tests check if the data can be loaded if the output of the dataloader has the expected shape, and if some random images and labels have the expected shape and type.

-We tested if the metrics from evaluate were correct, if the feature transformer actually transformed to the expected shape, and if the collator correctly restructured the data.
+We tested if the metrics from evaluate were correct if the feature transformer actually transformed to the expected shape, and if the collator correctly restructured the data.
 ### Question 8 [] Klaus

 > **What is the total code coverage (in percentage) of your code?
 If you code had an code coverage of 100% (or close**